 An integral component of a sound research proposal addresses the potential need for IRB review.
 We encourage proposal writers to prepare as early as possible to allow for IRB review at the hospital partner and the university.

-The GME has a Research Specialist, Amy Stolinski, who will help residents through the decision process and will provide guidance for each IRB that is connected to the research project.
+The GME Research Coordinator, Brian Benson, will help residents through the decision process and provide IRB guidance.

 The WSU Division of Research has a wealth of information on the WSU IRB page.
 First time submitters (for all parties on the application, including faculty) need to complete Collaborative Institutional Training Initiative (CITI) training modules before approval can be granted.

-Residents rotating at Crittenton Hospital and Medical Center submit proposals to Western IRB.
+Residents rotating at Ascension Crittenton Hospital submit proposals to Ascension IRB.

 Residents rotating at Karmanos Cancer Institute may need to submit here.

-Residents rotating at Oakwood Hospital should consult the Medical Education office.
+Residents rotating at Beaumont Oakwood Hospital should consult the Medical Education office.

 Assessing the efficacy of a process, program, or system is inherently beneficial to physicians, hospitals, and the public.
 To accomplish these endeavors, residents are required to actively participate in Quality Improvement (QI) projects.
 Please consult your program for further details regarding the internal process to be followed.